Virtual CTO Subscription Terms of Service: Client Acceptance

 14.2.
 Amendments.
 Any change or waiver to this Agreement must be in writing and signed by authorized representatives of both Parties.

 14.3.
 Notices.
-All notices and other communications under this Agreement must be in writing and sent to the Parties at the addresses on the first page (or other designated addresses).
+All notices and other communications under this Agreement must be in writing and sent to the Parties at the email addresses or physical addresses listed here or submitted during checkout or account registration.
 For Consultant (CTO.plus), the notice email is [email protected].
-For Client, the notice email is .
+For Client, the notice email is the same as the email provided during checkout or account creation.
 Notices can be delivered personally, by email (deemed received upon sending if sent during business hours, or next business day if sent after hours, unless a bounce-back or error is received), or by certified/registered mail (return receipt requested, postage prepaid).
 Non-digital notices are effective when received.

 14.4.
 Severability.
 If any provision of this Agreement shall be held to be invalid or unenforceable for any reason, the remaining provisions shall continue to be valid and enforceable.
 If a court finds that any provision of this Agreement is invalid and unenforceable, but that by limiting such provision it would become valid and enforceable, then such provision shall be deemed to be written, construed, and enforced as so limited.